CapricanDRJ/witchers_shakespeare/index.md

 Minos, thou art a coward, undeserved

-Of leading Watchers.
+Of leading Witchers.
 Thy decision base,

 To demote me, is wrought from fear and envy.